If you want to turn more of your website visitors into paying customers, then it’s vital to create a great user experience (UX).

 Watch out for elegant fonts that look fancy but can be hard to read.
 Consider accessibility, such as ensuring sufficient contrast between the text and background, along with ALT text for images to assist vision-impaired visitors.

 Also make sure your site is mobile-friendly, considering that many people reach for their smartphone before their computer.
 Don’t forget that Google penalises poor mobile design in search rankings.

-Editor’s note: Every website created with GoDaddy’s easy, do-it-yourself Websites + Marketing is easy to view and use on any device — laptop, phone, tablet, desktop.
-And unless you plan to sell online, Websites + Marketing is free!
+Editor’s note: Every website created with GoDaddy’s easy, do-it-yourself Website Builder is easy to view and use on any device — laptop, phone, tablet, desktop.
+And unless you plan to sell online, Website Builder is free!